 The trivia items below may give away important plot points.

 Originally, Scrappy Doo was not going to be the main villain.
 At the end of the film, Old Man Smithers aka "the Luna Ghost" from the beginning of the movie was going to be behind the event of the film.

-Tim Curry, long term fan of Scooby-Doo, was offered the role of Mondavarious, but turned it down when he heard that Scrappy-Doo - a character he doesn't like - would appear in the film.
+Tim Curry, longtime fan of Scooby-Doo, was offered the role of Mondavarious.
+He turned it down when he heard that Scrappy-Doo, a character he doesn't like, would appear in the film.
 Curry previously played Ben Ravencroft in the direct-to-video feature Scooby-Doo and the Witch's Ghost (1999).

 Throughout the film, there are hints that Mr. Mondavarious is actually Scrappy.
 He is seen scratching behind his ear as if he had fleas.
 His office also has bookends in the shape of dog heads and a carved dog head statue.

-Unlike the other members of mystery inc Daphne's appearance is noticeably different from her original cartoon counter part.
-In the film Daphne wears a purple jacket in the beginning of the film.
-On Spooky island Daphne wears 2 skimpy purple dresses complete with pink go-go boots.
+Unlike the other members of Mystery Inc, Daphne's appearance is noticeably different from her original cartoon character.
+Daphne wears a purple jacket in the beginning of the film.
+On Spooky Island, Daphne wears 2 skimpy purple dresses with pink go-go boots.
 Near the end of the film she wears a purple jump suit.
-Plus Daphne is more muscular as she was able to lift a huge beam while trying to open the door of an abandoned roller coaster in the spooky castle and manages to karate one of Scrappy's henchmen without breaking a sweat.
-Daphne's personalty is also different as she is slightly tomboyish, sarcastic, fearless, confident, snobbish and conceited making her more of an anti-hero than the rest of the gang.
+Daphne is also more muscular, able to lift a huge beam while trying to open the door of an abandoned roller coaster in the spooky castle.
+She manages to karate one of Scrappy's henchmen without breaking a sweat.
+Daphne is also slightly tomboyish, sarcastic, fearless, confident, snobbish, and conceited, making her more of an anti-hero than the rest of the gang.